Suhas-Kadhane/Technical-Writing-Portfolio/README.md

 # Technical Writing Samples
 ### About this repository
-This repository contains an extensive collection of my technical writing documents and projects as part of my portfolio.
+This repository holds a broad selection of my technical writing documents and projects included in my professional portfolio.

 | Sr No. | Document | Document type | Description |
 |:------:|---|---|---|